shreyasgowda63/NS_3/src/openflow/doc/openflow-switch.rst

 Usage
 *****

-The OFSID requires libxml2 (for MPLS FIB xml file parsing), libdl (for address fault checking), and boost (for assert) libraries to be installed.
+The OFSID requires libxml2 (for MPLS FIB xml file parsing), and libdl (for address fault checking).

-Your script might need libxml2 (for MPLS FIB xml file parsing).
-The openflow module does not automatically add it.

 Building OFSID
 ==============